tam1905/Hackathon-2025---Dhvani-Analytic-Intelligence-Final/README.md

 ## Folder Structure

-- **Task One – Defect Detection**: Detect and classify flashes and cut marks in circular objects using Canny edge detector and image processing.
+- **Task 1 – Defect Detection**: Detect and classify flashes and cut marks in circular objects using Canny edge detector and image processing.
-- **Task Two – Dynamical System Simulation**: Simulate and plot the Lorenz system (3D dynamical path) using numerical methods (RK4).
+- **Task 2 – Dynamical System Simulation**: Simulate and plot the Lorenz system (3D dynamical path) using numerical methods (RK4).
-- **Task Three – Vehicle Detection and Classification**: Train an object detector to identify and classify vehicles (cars, buses, motorbikes) from annotated datasets.
+- **Task 3 – Vehicle Detection and Classification**: Train an object detector to identify and classify vehicles (cars, buses, motorbikes) from annotated datasets.